etendosoftware/docs/docs/developer-guide/etendo-copilot/installation.md

     | COPILOT_PULL_IMAGE | `Boolean` | `true` | If true, the copilot docker image will be pulled from docker hub.
 If false, gradle will try to use the local image with the tag specified in COPILOT_IMAGE_TAG, but if it does not exist, it will be pulled from docker hub. |
     | COPILOT_DOCKER_CONTAINER_NAME | `String` | `etendo-default` | The name of the docker container that will be created to run the copilot docker image. |

-3. Onece the Copilot dependency was added and the variables configurated, in the terminal execute:
+3. Once the Copilot dependency was added and the variables configurated, in the terminal execute:

     ``` bash title="Terminal"
     ./gradlew setup